JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-11-30-postgres-nosql-2.md

 to get all data about our book `id = 1` we need to check 3 tables and relate the data appropriately.<br>
 why would they call this databases ***`RELATIONAL`*** databases right?

-we will need to tell the db to `join` tables and to tell the db that what you actually want is not the borrower `id` (*`lent_to`*) but to go and fetch into the borrowers table your actual friend's data related to that `id` and again the same for your friend's address `id`.
+we will need to tell the db to `join` tables and that what you actually want is not the borrower `id` (*`lent_to`*) but to go and fetch into the borrowers table your actual friend's data related to that `id` and again the same for your friend's address `id`.

 let's see another way to approach this.
 How about storing everything as document on a single field on a single table?